 In this tutorial, we will show you how to install OpenLiteSpeed on CentOS 8.
 For those of you who didn’t know, OpenLiteSpeed is an open-source HTTP server developed by LiteSpeed Technologies.
 OpenLiteSpeed is a high-performance and lightweight HTTP server which comes with a Web Gui administration interface.
 As far as Linux web servers are concerned, OpenLiteSpeed has some interesting features that make it a solid choice for many installations.
 It features Apache compatible rewrite rules, a web administration interface, and customized PHP processing optimized for the server.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation of the OpenLiteSpeed web server on a CentOS 8.
+I will show you the step-by-step installation of the OpenLiteSpeed web server on a CentOS 8.